-Trustees also have the power to bring forward the trust fund's date of distribution to beneficiaries.
+Trustees also have the power to bring forward the trust's wind-up date and distribution of its fund to beneficiaries.
 Unlike the two preceding powers, this one is known as an administrative power, but can be used together with the above power of appointment, depending on the trust deed's clauses about the distribution date.

 If these powers are used together, the timing of their exercise is critical for the trustees to avoid a firm rebuke, or even court action, by certain disgruntled beneficiaries.
+They may claim the trustees have used the wrong power of appointment, or simply failed to validly appoint the preferred beneficiaries who were benefitted.